All best sellers

 Finally, to ensure a good choice, it is worth mentioning that alcohol-based paints are not suitable for figures that will be exposed to the sun, as they deteriorate easily in this environment.
 In this case, it is necessary to apply a UV-resistant coating or use acrylic inks, which are compatible with most media.

-Several types of paints, including acrylic inks, can be used to tint or create designs on resin.
-It is recommended to use them whenever an opaque effect is sought, as they do not maintain the transparency of the resin.
+Several types of paints can be used, including acrylic inks, but it will always depend on the type of resin.
+It is recommended to use them whenever an opaque effect is sought since it does not maintain the transparency of the resin.

 What is lightfastness?